 Buying a house on a private road might sound peaceful and idyllic… but there are some legal downsides to private roads that you need to be aware of before making your offer.

-In this blog, we’ll cover what it means to buy a property on a private road and provide a handy checklist to help you decide if this house is the one or not worth the extra headaches.
+In this blog, we’ll cover what it means to buy a property on a private street and provide a handy checklist to help you decide if this house is the one or not worth the extra headaches.

 What does a private road mean in the UK?

 In the UK, a private road (also known as an unadopted road) is one that isn’t owned or maintained by the local council.
+According to a 1972 Department of Transport survey, there are around 40,000 unadopted roads within England and Wales.

 There are two types of access for public roads:

 A private road with public right of way means that members of the public can walk or drive on the private road.
-This could mean the road is degraded faster, resulting in higher maintenance costs for the owner.
+This could mean the street is degraded faster, resulting in higher maintenance costs for the owner.

 A private road with no public right of way means only authorised individuals can access the road, i.e. residents and visitors.
-These are usually found in gated communities (where you need to have a passcode to enter) and can mean that the road stays in better condition for longer, meaning fewer maintenance costs.
+These are usually found in gated communities (where you need to have a passcode to enter) and can mean that the street stays in better condition for longer, meaning fewer maintenance costs.

-Regardless of the road type, there is one important thing to remember when buying a house on a private road.
+Regardless of the type, there is one important thing to remember when buying a house on a private road.
 You will need to think about the cost and responsibility of maintaining the road if it falls under your ownership—and the pitfalls that come with it.

 Ownership of private roads